teracow/googliser/README.md

 Show script version then exit.

 `-q` or `--quiet`
-Suppress display output.
+Suppress standard display output.
 Error messages are still shown.

 `-d` or `--debug`
 Put the debug log file into sub-directory.
-If selected, debugging output is appended to 'debug.log' in the created sub-directory.
+If selected, debugging output is appended to '**debug.log**' in the created sub-directory.
 This file is always created in the temporary build directory.
 Great for finding out what external commands and parameters were used!

 **Usage Examples:**